serendipityinlife/serendipityinlife.github.io/_posts/2022-07-25-Post 227 - Shoot with a lagging phone.md

 ---
-title: "Post 228 - A lagging phone"
+title: "Post 227 - Shoot with a lagging phone"
 categories:
   - Blog
 tags: